netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

   signature).
 - it must provide fast lookup of a set of assertions based on name, type, and zone (if any context is allowed) or a name, type, zone, and context.
 A set is returned such that the calling function can decide which entry it wants to send back according to a policy.
-- it must provide fast lookup of a set of assertions based on a zone, context and name interval.
-  This is necessary to check if a new shard or zone is consistent with the cached assertions.
+Depending on a parameter flag it also returns expired assertions as part of the returned set (to allow answering queries with option 5 set).
 - it must provide a reap function that removes expired assertions.
+This function must also remove the corresponding element in the consistency cache.
 - all cache operations must be safe for concurrent access

 ## Assertion implementation